k4s4s/Distributed-Futures/README.md

 Implementation of the future shared memory synchronization model for distributed memory

-Needs boost::serialization and boost::mpi libraries
+Needs boost::serialization, boost::mpi, openmpi or mpich and armci libraries